 Valentine’s Day is a great time to celebrate yourself, wherever you are on your self-care journey.
 There are, as I see it, three different varieties of self-care.
 Please look at all three types below and the questions I would like you to ask yourself about for each type.

 I want to emphasize that self-care is just that – self-care.
-If you feel badly about what you’re doing, or inadequate, give yourself a break and know you’re doing what you can when you can.
+If you feel bad about what you’re doing, or inadequate, give yourself a break and know you’re doing what you can when you can.

 We are all worthy of our own love just the way we are.
 Improving how we think about and do self-care is helpful, but only if it’s giving you energy long-term, not robbing your energy.
 Give yourself a break when you need it!
 Breaks are always necessary and well deserved to help us balance our lives.

-Here are my ideas on the 3 types of self care:
+Here are my ideas on the 3 types of self-care:

-First there is the pampering we like and enjoy.
+First, there is the pampering we like and enjoy.

 These are special things we do to treat ourselves, like eating chocolate, drinking good wine, getting a pedicure or having a bubble bath surrounded by candles.
 Although these specific things may not appeal to you, I’m sure you get the idea!
-These treats are like a reward for good behavior, and we should look forward to them and enjoy them.
+These treats are like a reward for good behaviour, and we should look forward to them and enjoy them.
 These treats are what people often equate with ‘self-care’ but there is so much more involved in true self-care.